 The term Islamic financing means any financing arrangements which are compliant with the principles of Shari’a law.
-This law forbids the making or receiving interest payments.
+This law forbids the making or receiving of interest payments.

 Islamic finance arrangements will have a similar objective to other financial transactions, but are often structured in an alternative way (regarding debt).
 Transactions which are Shari'a compliant may or may not be treated in the same way as mainstream financial transactions which are similar in substance.